marcvanderkamp/enlighten/README.md

 - keeping chains A,B,C only
 - deleting TSA from chains A,C
 - renaming TSA to CHO in chain B, changing coordinates a little (to separate bond not formed in chorismate)
+- Move CHO O7 so that it is the first CHO atom in pdb
 - adding hydrogens to CHO (in PyMOL)